eonist/Element/README.md

 One more thing...Element supports **multiple layers** of CSS3 styles.
 Meaning anything you can design in Adobe Illustrator can be used on a single UI Element.
 Stay tuned.

-And another this: Element now has support for rich interactive animation in 60FPS.
-(The first ever UI Kit written in swift that offers this, not even apple has this)
+One more thing...Element now has support for rich interactive animation in 60FPS.
+(The first ever UI Kit written in swift that offers this, not even apple has this) [Here is the app example that uses this Animation-engine](https://vimeo.com/158515887)

 **Inline CSS**